 The procedure costs around $8,250.
 This fee includes all associated (e.g., monitoring, physician, laboratory, anesthesia, operating room).
-However, it does not cover the cost of medications.
+However, it does not cover the cost of medications or micromanipulation procedures.
 For more information or to schedule a consultation with a fertility specialist in the Chicago or Northwest Indiana area, please contact Midwest Fertility Center today.

 When should I consider seeing a fertility specialist?

 Under 35 years and have been trying to get pregnant for over 12 months.
 Over 35 and have been trying for 6 months.
 Over 40 and have been trying for 3 months.
 Now is the time to consult a Fertility Specialist.

 After six to 12 months of unsuccessful attempts to get pregnant, it is highly recommended that you seek the advice of a fertility specialist.
 If you are a woman older than 35, you should see a reproductive endocrinologist (fertility expert) after six months of unsuccessful attempts to become pregnant.